-Searches or arrests without probable cause or a valid search warrant may be a violation of your constitutional rights.
-However, there are many exceptions to the constitutional protections against unreasonable search and seizure.
+Searches or arrests without probable cause may be a violation of your state and federal constitutional rights.
+However, there are exceptions depending on the circumstances.

-Probable cause requires circumstances, observations, or evidence that gives a prudent person the belief that an individual has committed a crime or evidence of criminal activity will be found.
+Probable cause requires circumstances, observations, or evidence that gives a prudent person the belief that you committed a crime or evidence of criminal activity will be found.

 The United States Constitution prohibits unreasonable search and seizure without probable cause.
-Police officers generally need to:
+Colorado police officers generally need to:

 - observe evidence of criminal activity, or